coopy01/GuitarTuner/GuitarTunerBot/ReadMe.txt

 and Bot Framework to enable Cortana to understand the 6 strings of the guitar

 and play the frequency.
-If you search the project for files that contain TODO" you'll see where you  need to change things.
+If you search the project for files that contain "TODO" you'll see where you  need to change things.

 1. Update project keys with your own.
 	a.
 LUIS Model